spassvogel/gilles-game/src/docs/work.md

 - [ ] If dodge fails can try to block with shield or parry with weapon.
 IF succesful will deflect all dmg but cause shield/weapon integrity to go down.

-- [ ] If not blocked or parried, part of damage is absorbed by armour (if the actor is wearing any).
+- [ ] If not blocked or parried, part of damage is mitigated by armour (if the actor is wearing any).
    A helmet with armour rating 20 absorbs 20 dmg of each hit.
 - [ ] Armours integrity goes down.
 In general more than if would be blocked or parried.